 Current workshop timetables

-The Happiness Project runs on a termly basis, with each term lasting three months.
+The Happiness Project runs on a termly basis.
 There are three terms a year.
 The Project received funding to run for a total of three years.

-We’re currently in the first term of Year 3, which will run from October to December 2014.
+We’re currently at the start of the second term of Year 3, which will run from January to March 2014.